 Therefore it is of great importance to pursue continuing development of VSP data processing and analysis algorithms for the benefit of oil and gas exploration.
 The main areas of interest are 2D/3D imaging using monotypic and converted waves, anisotropic imaging, estimation of Q factor from VSP data and developing alternative approaches to Q-compensation and polarisation analysis for investigation of seismic anisotropy.

-Dr. Roman Pevzner (R.Pevzner@curtin.edu.au)
+A. Prof. Roman Pevzner (R.Pevzner@curtin.edu.au)